Culture of South Africa: Literature

-There are 11 national languages in South Africa.
+There are 12 national languages in South Africa.
 South Africa's unique social and political history has generated a rich variety of literatures, with themes spanning pre-colonial life, the days of apartheid, and the lives of people in the "new South Africa".

-Many of the first black South African print authors were missionary-educated, and many thus wrote in either English or Afrikaans.
+Many of the first black South African print authors were missionary-educated, and many wrote in either English or Afrikaans.
 One of the first well known novels written by a black author in an African language was Solomon Thekiso Plaatje's Mhudi, written in 1930.

 Notable white English-language South African authors include Nadine Gordimer who was, in Seamus Heaney's words, one of "the guerrillas of the imagination", and who became the first South African and the seventh woman to be awarded the Nobel Prize for Literature in 1991.
 Her novel, July's People, was released in 1981, depicting the collapse of white-minority rule.

 Athol Fugard, whose plays have been regularly premiered in fringe theatres in South Africa, London (The Royal Court Theatre), and New York City.
 Olive Schreiner's The Story of an African Farm (1883) was a revelation in Victorian literature: it is heralded by many as introducing feminism into the novel form.

 Alan Paton published the acclaimed novel Cry, the Beloved Country in 1948.
 He told the tale of a black priest who comes to Johannesburg to find his son, which became an international best-seller.
 During the 1950s, Drum magazine became a hotbed of political satire, fiction, and essays, giving a voice to urban black culture.

 Afrikaans-language writers also began to write controversial material.
 Breyten Breytenbach was jailed for his involvement with the guerrilla movement against apartheid.
 Andre Brink was the first Afrikaner writer to be banned by the government after he released the novel A Dry White Season about a white South African who discovers the truth about a black friend who dies in police custody.

-John Maxwell (JM) Coetzee was also first published in the 1970s, and became internationally recognize in 1983 with his Booker Prize-winning novel Life & Times of Michael K. His 1999 novel Disgrace won him his second Booker Prize as well as the 2000 Commonwealth Writers' Prize.
+John Maxwell (JM) Coetzee was also first published in the 1970s, and became internationally recognise in 1983 with his Booker Prize-winning novel Life & Times of Michael K. His 1999 novel Disgrace won him his second Booker Prize as well as the 2000 Commonwealth Writers' Prize.
 He is also the recipient of the Nobel Prize for Literature in 2003.

 English writer J. R. R. Tolkien, author of The Hobbit, The Lord of the Rings and The Silmarillion, was born in Bloemfontein in 1892.